Archaeology: Historical archaeology

 Historical archaeology is the study of cultures with some form of writing and deals with objects and issues from the past.

 In medieval Europe, archaeologists have explored the illicit burial of unbaptized children in medieval texts and cemeteries.
 In downtown New York City, archaeologists have exhumed the 18th century remains of the African Burial Ground.
-When remnants of the WWII Siegfried Line were being destroyed, emergency archaeological digs took place whenever any part of the line was removed, to further scientific knowledge and reveal details of the line's construction.
+When remnants of the WWII Siegfried Line were being destroyed, emergency archaeological digs were conducted whenever any part of the line was removed, to advance scientific knowledge and reveal details of its construction.

 Ethnoarchaeology

 Ethnoarchaeology is the ethnographic study of living people, designed to aid in our interpretation of the archaeological record.
 The approach first gained prominence during the processual movement of the 1960s, and continues to be a vibrant component of post-processual and other current archaeological approaches.
-Early ethnoarchaeological research focused on hunter-gatherer or foraging societies; today ethnoarchaeological research encompasses a much wider range of human behaviour.
+Early ethnoarchaeological research focused on hunter-gatherer or foraging societies; today, ethnoarchaeological research encompasses a much wider range of human behaviour.